metalstormbass/github-container-list/README.md

 # github-container-list

-This script will crawl a Github Account or Organization and extract all of the container image names.
+This script will crawl a Github Account or Organization and extract all of the base image names.

 ## Disclaimer